t-mart/wap/docs/config.rst

 ``wap`` uses these versions for a few things:

-- To build you addon for each version (with the correct ``## Interface`` tag in TOC files).
+- To build your package for each version (with the correct ``## Interface`` tag in TOC files).
-- To mark on CurseForge which version your addon supports.
+- To mark on CurseForge which version your package supports.
-- To ``dev-install`` the right build into the right WoW AddOns path.
-For example a classic addon build should not go into a
+- To ``dev-install`` the right package build into the right WoW AddOns path.
+For example a *classic* addon build should not go into a *retail* AddOns directory.
-  ``World of Warcraft/_retail_/Interface/AddOns`` directory.

 Examples: